quii/go-specs-greet/README.md

 ### Running our application

-Most development teams are shipping using Docker, so our acceptance tests will test a Docker image we'll build for our program.
+It's common for teams to build Docker images of their systems to deploy, so for our test we'll do the same

 To help us use Docker in our tests, we will use [Testcontainers](https://golang.testcontainers.org).
 Testcontainers gives us a programmatic way to build Docker images and manage container life-cycles.